FIRE-Phoebe/Gas_Price_analysis/README.md

     <p align=center>
      <img src='Resources/images/mrm_3.0.PNG' width=450 height=45></p>

-Moreover, while we add additional factors : consumers' types, we drop variable all_consumersw which is perfectly correlated with other factors.
+Moreover, while we add additional factors : consumers' types, we drop variable all_consumers which is perfectly correlated with other factors.
 The intercept is 2.81 and the most impacting factors are the total consumption: 8.93, Electic consumers: -6.5, and Industrial consumers: -2.79 that correlated with the all grades gas price.
 Also, the OLS regression results indicate the p-value of residential consumers are significant.
 - MRM4:
   - intercept: 2.81
   - coefficients: